 Church Lane, Thurstaston, Wirral, CH61 0HW

 We are huge fans of Church Farm and we go there often.
 There is so much for children to do.
 Church Farm have lots of events throughout the year.
-During October and November they host a Family Fright Festival which included the opportunity to pick a pumpkin.
-You do need tickets for this event and these cost £7.50 for children and £8 for adults (under 2’s are free!).
+During October and November they host a Family Fright Festival which included the opportunity to pick your own pumpkin.
+You do need tickets for this event and for a full day ticket (which is jam packed with activities) the price is £6.50 for children and £7.50 for adults (under 2’s are free!).
+You can also purchase a part day ticket which costs £5.50 for children and £6.50 for adults.
+There are Family tickets available also.

 We have never been pumpkin picking at Church Farm before but we often attend their Christmas event that we enjoy and is good value for money.